 If you want to make your services and applications publicly available on the Internet, it is recommended to use a reverse proxy web server configuration to isolate ArcGIS Server behind your organization's firewall.
 In this configuration, incoming requests from the Internet pass through a firewall that blocks all ports except 443.
 Your reverse proxy web server receives the incoming request, passes it to ArcGIS Server through another firewall via port 6443, and sends the response back to the client.
 The following diagram shows how the reverse proxy server would reside in a perimeter network, helping you control access to your secure internal network.

 To learn how to integrate a reverse proxy server with ArcGIS Server, see Using a reverse proxy server with ArcGIS Server.

 Block administrative access to your site

 A reverse proxy server can be used to block access to specific resources in your site.
 For example, you can configure your reverse proxy to block access to ArcGIS Server Manager and the ArcGIS Server Administrator Directory.
 This is a good practice, especially if you expose your ArcGIS Server services to the Internet.

-When using ArcGIS Web Adaptor, disable administrative access to your site by following the instructions in Configuring the Web Adaptor after installation.
 If you are using a third-party reverse proxy server, refer to its specific documentation to block access to all requests that attempt to access ArcGIS Server Manager (proxy.domain.com/arcgis/manager/) or the ArcGIS Server Administrator Directory (proxy.domain.com/arcgis/admin/).